 - are a resident of Tasmania or working in Tasmania; and

 - are an Australian or New Zealand citizen, an Australian permanent resident, or on a state sponsored visa on a pathway to permanent residence; and

 If you do not meet these criteria, you will still be able to undertake your course, however, it will be offered at a commercial rate.

 If you are enrolling in a vocational preparation program you will not be required to pay any fees.

-When you enrol in a course, you will be provided with a nominated census/withdrawal date.
-This date is the last date by which you can withdraw from your course and obtain a full refund of your tuition fees.
-However, if you do not financially commit to your course by your nominated census date, you may be formally withdrawn by TasTAFE and you will need to re-enrol.
+When you enrol in a course, you will be provided with a cooling off period end date.
+If your course is over multiple years, you will have one cooling off date for each year.
+This date is the last date by which you can withdraw from your course and obtain a full refund of your tuition fees for that year.
+After the cooling off date, you will be liable for fees charged, regardless of whether you complete the course or not.

 If you have already undertaken training at TasTAFE or with another Registered Training Organisation, you may be able to receive recognition for the units you’ve previously completed and receive credit transfer towards your qualification.